meshtastic/firmware/docs/software/nrf52-TODO.md

 Minimum items needed to make sure hardware is good.

+- test new bootloader on real hardware
 - add a hard fault handler
 - Use the PMU driver on real hardware
 - Use new radio driver on real hardware
 - Use UC1701 LCD driver on real hardware.
-Still need to create at startup and probe on SPI
+Still need to create at startup and probe on SPI.
+Make sure SPI is atomic.
 - test the LEDs
 - test the buttons
-- make a new boarddef with a variant.h file.
+- DONE make a new boarddef with a variant.h file.
 Fix pins in that file.
-In particular (at least):
-  #define PIN_SPI_MISO (46)
-  #define PIN_SPI_MOSI (45)
-  #define PIN_SPI_SCK (47)
-  #define PIN_WIRE_SDA (26)
-  #define PIN_WIRE_SCL (27)

 ## Secondary work items

 Needed to be fully functional at least at the same level of the ESP32 boards.
 At this point users would probably want them.

-- stop polling for GPS characters, instead stay blocked on read in a thread
+- get full BLE api working
+- make a file system implementation (preferably one that can see the files the bootloader also sees) - use https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.3.0/lib_fds_usage.html?cp=7_5_0_3_55_3
+- make power management/sleep work properly
+- make a settimeofday implementation
-- increase preamble length? - will break other clients? so all devices must update
+- DONE increase preamble length? - will break other clients? so all devices must update
-- enable BLE DFU somehow
+- DONE enable BLE DFU somehow
 - set appversion/hwversion
 - report appversion/hwversion in BLE
 - use new LCD driver from screen.cpp.
 Still need to hook it to a subclass of (poorly named) OLEDDisplay, and override display() to stream bytes out to the screen.
-- get full BLE api working
 - we need to enable the external xtal for the sx1262 (on dio3)
 - figure out which regulator mode the sx1262 is operating in
 - turn on security for BLE, make pairing work
-- make power management/sleep work properly
-- make a settimeofday implementation
-- make a file system implementation (preferably one that can see the files the bootloader also sees) - use https://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.3.0/lib_fds_usage.html?cp=7_5_0_3_55_3
 - make ble endpoints not require "start config", just have them start in config mode
 - measure power management and confirm battery life
 - use new PMU to provide battery voltage/% full to app (both bluetooth and screen)